cardboard-iguana/cardboard-iguana.com/log/2021-11-17-tryhackme-complete-beginner-supplements.md

 The difference here basically boils down to: Did you run it?

 Seems like it's probably best to do dynamic analysis in a cloud VM or something.
-Though a lot of malware tries to detect if it's running in a VM these days, so...
+Though a lot of malware tries to detect if it's running in a VM these days, so…

 ### Discussion of Provided Tools & Their Uses